 We’ve all heard a lot of talk about sustainability, such as sustainable farming / food / development... etc. Here we’re introducing a new form of sustainability: an amazing way to explore other cultures through sustainable travel.

-After hearing this definition, what do you suppose we mean by “sustainable travel”?
+So, what do we mean when we say “sustainable travel”?

-As travellers or tourists, it is for us to visit and explore a city without compromising or negatively altering the future of that city.
+As travellers, it is for us to visit and explore a city without compromising or negatively altering the future of that city.
 It’s to travel with the intention of not just fulfilling your needs and desires, but also being mindful of the host country’s well-being.
 It is to give back to the communities you visit.
+It is to spend time learning about the communities you visit, and embracing their culture.
 It is finding that balance between getting and giving.

 A Note on International Volunteer